-The AUMPD maintains a relationship of cooperation with all local law enforcement agencies, including but not limited to the Montgomery Police Department, Montgomery County Sheriff's Office, and the Alabama Law Enforcement Agency (ALEA).
+The AUMPD is staffed by sworn law enforcement officers 24 hours a day and 7 days a week, who provides safety and security for the campus as well as conduct investigations as needed.
+AUMPD maintains a relationship of cooperation with all local law enforcement agencies, including but not limited to the Montgomery Police Department, Montgomery County Sheriff's Office, and the Alabama Law Enforcement Agency (ALEA).
+The cooperation between AUMPD and the Alabama Law Enforcement Agency includes a MOU-Memorandum of Understanding.
 The Director of Police Operations maintains a working relationship with the leaders of all other area colleges and police departments within the State of Alabama.